bec5030/bec5030.github.io/_posts/2023-11-19-Habit-Calendar.md

 featured-image: /images/habit_calendar/HabitCalendar1.jpg
 ---

 This post is about an LED "calendar" I created to help track and promote habits over the course of a year.
 This project was scratch built from the ground up.
 Starting from circuit and PCB design to full software feature implementation.
 I'm proud to say it has been succesfully completed!
+All of the projects files can be found [here](https://github.com/BradleyConn/habit-calendar/blob/master/).

 {:refdef: style="text-align: center;"}
 ![an image alt text]({{ site.baseurl }}/images/habit_calendar/HabitCalendar1.jpg "HabitCalendar1"){: width="350" }